Stochastic polynomial chaos expansions to emulate stochastic simulators: Fitting the stochastic polynomial chaos expansion

 \subsection{Adaptivity}

-The method developed in \Cref{sec:MLE,sec:cv} allows us to build a stochastic PCE for a given distribution of the latent variable $Z$ and truncation set $\caa$ of polynomial chaos basis.
-However, in practice, there is usually no prior knowledge that would help determine these quantities.
+The method developed in \Cref{sec:MLE,sec:cv} allows us to build a stochastic PCE for a given distribution of the latent variable $Z$ and truncated set $\caa$ of polynomial chaos basis.
+In principle, one can choose any continuous probability distribution for the latent variable and a large truncated set.
+However, in practice, certain types of latent variables may require a lot of basis functions to approximate well the shape of the response distribution.
+This leads to many model parameters to estimate, which would cause overfitting when only a few data are available.
 In this section, we propose a procedure to iteratively find a suitable distribution for the latent variable $Z$ and truncation scheme $\caa$.

 We consider $N_z$ candidate distributions $\ve{D}=\acc{D_1,\ldots,D_{N_z}}$ for the latent variable, $N_p$ degrees $\ve{p} = \acc{p_1,\ldots,p_{N_p}}$ and $N_q$ $q$-norms $\ve{q} = \acc{p_1,\ldots,p_{N_p}}$ that are used to define the hyperbolic truncation scheme in \cref{eq:qnorm}.
 Both $\ve{p}$ and $\ve{q}$ are sorted in increasing order.